ismail-mehmood/quantum_nnl_project/README.md

 # quantum_nnl_project
-Submission for the 2025 WISER Quantum Walks and Monte Carlo project, sponsored by NNL.
+Submission for the 2025 WISER Quantum Walks and Monte Carlo project.
 Created by Ismail Mehmood and Hayden Dyke.

+(Please note that the structure of the project has changes slightly, view this an an approximate guide only, use extension.pdf and extension.ipynb to navigate the interferometer project)

 This project implements a quantum simulation of a Galton Box (Plinko board), inspired by the Monte Carlo method.
-It is part of the Womanium & WISER 2025 Quantum Program in collaboration with NNL.
+It is part of the Womanium & WISER 2025 Quantum Program.

 The simulator demonstrates how quantum circuits can model classical stochastic systems and generate various distributions such as Gaussian, Exponential, and Hadamard-based quantum walks.